CDDEP-DC/mpox-modeling-study/README.md

 # 📌 How to recreate our analyses
 We reccomend that these models are run on a remote server.
 We utilized an [c7i.48xlarge](https://aws.amazon.com/ec2/instance-types/c7i/) instance on Amazon Web Serivces (AWS) on a Linux platform with base R and associated packages.
 The average run-time for our model was approximatley 4-7 minutes per stochastic run when parallized.

-# 1️⃣ Model Fitting
+## 1️⃣ Model Fitting
 You will need to set-up a shell script to run and pass arguments to the `run_LHS sims.R` script.
 After running the models you will then use `post_estimating fit.R` to compute the negative-log likelihood  of each individual run, which is compared to the observed data.
 This script is set-up so that it can be pointed to the saved runs and do the rest for you.
 Finally, the `post_assess fit.R` will take the estimated NLL and filter down to the top 10% of all runs for each city and plot the fitted runs and distributions of the free parameters.
 Finally the script `post_estim shape params.R` will estimate the shape parameters.

-# 1️⃣ Running Different Mechanisms
+## 2️⃣ Running Different Mechanisms
 You will need to set-up a shell script to pass the different arguments of applicable mechanisms, the arguments that can be passed are listed below in the table.
+These arguments would get passed to `run_mechanisms.R`

 | Argument | Description |
 | -- | -- |